Join Us for Our Sampler Series Information Sessions!

 Sciatica & Back Pain Relief Port Charlotte, FL

-Sciatica & Back Pain Relief
+Sciatica & Back Pain

 Aquatic therapy is one of the most effective ways to treat back pain and sciatica.
 The soothing effects of water help to alleviate back pain in the muscles and nerves and the reduced weight-bearing properties of water take the stress off the joints and spine allowing you to strengthen your core and muscles without increased pain.
 At Freedom Rehab Aquatic Therapy and Balance Center our aquatic therapy program is perfectly suited for back pain sufferers due to our heavy focus on core strengthening which strengthens the abdomen and spinal muscles allowing you to stand straighter, alleviate the pressure on your discs and balance yourself more efficiently thus addressing the common causes of back pain.